Wauwilermoos internment camp: André Béguin

 Captain André Béguin was a member of the National Union.
 He had previously lived in Munich, Germany.
 "He was known to wear the Nazi uniform and to sign his correspondence with 'Heil Hitler'".
 He was investigated by the Swiss counter-intelligence service for his pro-Nazi political views.
 Nevertheless, he was retained in command at Wauwilermoos.
 While in command Béguin "publicly berated Americans, sentenced them to solitary confinement, and denied them Red Cross parcels and mail".

 Despite his tarnished record, in 1940 Béguin obtained work as a civilian employee of the Swiss Federal Commissioner of Internment and Hospitalization (FCIH) There he translated artillery manuals, which led to his second commission in the Swiss Army as an orderly officer.

 In July 1941 Béguin was appointed commandant of the Wauwilermoos penal camp, where he had no sympathy for the prisoners under his charge, particularly Americans.
 As his correspondence revealed he found "American internees to be undisciplined and ungrateful", claiming that they were "too spoiled by their stay in hotels in the mountains and do not understand purely military treatment".
-Béguin also scorned the American airmen because of their common background, saying that:
+Béguin also scorned the American airmen because of their lack of professionalism, saying that:

 In Béguin's view there was an absence of "elementary courtesy and politeness... as painful for us as it is for them".

 Captain Béguin was suspended and banned from the camp on 5 September 1945, because he had apparently burned files in the camp on 3 September 1945.
 On 24 September he was arrested and taken into custody.
 On 20 February 1946, the Divisionsgericht Zürich military court sentenced him to prison for 42 months, and he lost his civil rights.
 In its decision the Swiss military court (Divisionsgericht) described Béguin as a "crook, embezzler, con-man and inhuman".
 He was convicted of dishonoring Switzerland and its army, administrative misdemeanors, embezzlement, and abuse of authority.
 The US War Crimes Office also collected "multiple war crimes accusations" against Béguin, but the Allied authorities never attempted to prosecute the commander of the Wauwilermoos camp "due to lack of jurisdiction".